 Which horse(s) are you interested in?

-Do you own/lease/board where this horse will be kept?
+Do you own/lease the property where this horse will be kept, or do you plan to board?

-If lease the property, do you have a formal written lease?
+If lease, do you have a formal written lease?
 How long is its term (in years)?

 How many acres do you have?